top of page

 In these scenarios, conversational AI can significantly improve response times while reducing pressure on support teams.

-3.3 Common Conversational AI Use Cases
+3.4 Common Use Cases

 Conversational AI is commonly applied in the following areas:

-• Customer Service Assistants: Handling routine enquiries such as account questions, service availability or appointment information
+• Customer Service Assistants handling routine enquiries such as account questions, service availability or appointment information

-• Internal Knowledge Assistants: Helping employees quickly find policies, procedures or operational guidance
+• Internal Knowledge Assistants — helping employees quickly find policies, procedures or operational guidance

-• Service Navigation: Guiding users through complex digital services or application processes
+• Service Navigation guiding users through complex digital services or application processes

-• Digital Front Doors: Providing an accessible first point of contact for citizens, customers or employees seeking assistance
+• Digital Front Doors providing an accessible first point of contact for citizens, customers or employees seeking assistance

-3.4 What Conversational AI Is Not
+3.5 What Conversational AI Is Not

 Conversational AI is sometimes misunderstood as a replacement for human interaction.